zenkaeser/Git-1/week1/review.md

 ## 4.2 What is remote ?

+Before diving straight into Git branches, let's just clarify what is a remote.
 If you're using Git collaboratively, you'll probably need to sync your commits with other machines or locations.
 In Git terminology, each machine or location is called a remote, and each one may have one or more branches.
 Most often, you'll just have one remote, named origin.

 To list all the remotes, run